 "This is particularly likely when there is currently a great deal of uncertainty around how the virus re-emerged in our community."

-Last Thursday also saw Chris Hipkins speak to the false rumour around Oranga Tamariki taking children of parents who tested positive to Covid-19.
+That same month, Chris Hipkins also addressed the false rumour around Oranga Tamariki taking children of parents who tested positive to Covid-19.

-Mr Hipkins said that would not happen, with the rumour risking eroding people's confidence to get tested.
+Mr Hipkins specified it would not happen, with the rumour risking eroding people's confidence to get tested.

 "People should go and get tested, they should do the right thing, and those sorts of rumours certainly don't help.